wolfiex/safecyclelondon/README.md

 <img src='imgs/cyclosm.png'></img>

 ### A note on updating the Layer
 As new cycle routes are added, the KML layer needs to be updated.
 Feel free to send push requests when this happens.

+### optional (if there is funding for it)

+- [ ] actual bicycle routing options and times
+- [ ] fully functioning app
+- [ ] route store and comments